 The Cape Cod Regional Technical High School District provides education in grades nine through twelve.
-Approximately 130 Barnstable students attended this school in 2017.
-The Sturgis Charter Public School is a Commonwealth Charter School and provides an alternative choice for public education for grades 9 to 12.
-Approximately 225 Barnstable students attended this school in 2017.
+Approximately 179 Barnstable students attended this school in 2018.
+The Sturgis Charter Public School and Cape Cod Lighthouse Charter School are Commonwealth Charter Schools and provide an alternative choice for public education for grades 9 to 12.
+Approximately 222 Barnstable students attended these schools in 2018.
 In addition, the Town operates a Horace Mann Charter School; a K to 3 elementary school located on Bearses Way in Hyannis.
 The Horace Mann Charter School is managed independently by an appointed board of trustees and not by the School Committee and Superintendent.
 Funding for the school's operation is provided by the Town based upon a negotiated amount between the School Committee and Board of Trustees within the guidelines established by the authorizing legislation of the Commonwealth of Massachusetts.
 The funding is treated as an assessment and is included in the Town's education expenses.
+The Barnstable Public Schools also participate in the school choice program.
+The school choice program allows parents to send their children to schools in communities other than the city or town in which they reside.
+Tuition is paid by the sending district to the receiving district.
+Districts may elect not to enroll school choice students if no space is available.
+Under this program the town sent 215 students in 2018 to other districts while receiving 97.